Fiserv/zelle-turnkey-solutions/docs/supporting-documents/kony.md

 ### 1. Create Android Application with a Wrapper class

 Go to Android Studio and create a new project with a class.
 Name the app “ZelleKonyNFI”.

 ### 2. Create KonyWrapper Class

-The wrapper class will contain the method which will return the ZelleUI to Kony app to embed in Kony container.
+The wrapper class will contain the method that will return the ZelleUI to the Kony app to embed in the Kony container.

 - Import KonyWidget.jar and ZelleSDK.aar in the Android project:
   - To add KonyWidget.jar, right click on your project > Open Module settings > Modules > + (click to add new Modules) > Import JAR/AAR Package > Next.
 Select the KonyWidget.jar
   - To add ZelleSDK.aar, right click on your project > Open Module settings > Modules > + (click to add new Modules) > Import JAR/AAR Package > Next.
 Select the ZelleSDK.aar or move ZelleSDK.aar to the libs folder.

 - Update build.gradle with the following dependency:

 ```json
 implementation project (path: ':konywidgets')
 ```

 - Create the wrapper class.
 Go to app > java > (package name) > Right click > New > Java class.
-Name the java file “KonyWrapper”.
+Name the java file “KonyWrapper”:

 ```json
 public class KonyWrapper {